The listing of our 2020-2025 Class Officers is HERE.

 • The Spirit of the Class of 1970 Endowment Fund: #0010033

-16MAR2021 - A message from our President Sally Anne Levine that was recently mailed to all of our class
+APR2025 - A message from our President Sally Anne Levine that was recently mailed to all of our class

 Dear '70 Classmate,

-Sally Anne Levine '70, Class President
+Sally Anne Levine '70 Class president

-P.P.S.
+P.S.
 Paying class dues is not considered the same as making an outright gift to Cornell.
-Class dues support class specific programs while other gifts to Cornell support the broader initiatives of Cornell.
-Similar to your other philanthropic giving, class dues are tax-deductible.
+Class duees support class-specific engagement, while other gifts to Cornell support broader Cornell initiatives.
+Class dues are tax-deductible.

 03JUN2020: Created as a part of the VIRTUAL Reunion 2020 please check out this short video about Judy Chicago at the Johnson Museum of Art which includes a shout-out to the Class of 1970: click here.